EzDiaoL1337/deobfuscator/USAGE.md

 You may specify multiple transformers, and they will be applied in the order given.
 Order does matter as sometimes one transformation depends on another not being present.

-If you wish to use one of the default transformers, then you may remove the `com.javadeobfuscator.deobfuscator.transformers` prefix.
+If you wish to use one of the default transformers, then you may remove the `com.diaoling.deobfuscator.transformers` prefix.

 Here is a sample `config.yaml`: